Bill Faul (baseball): Baseball career

 The deal set up Faul's most successful big-league campaign.
 It began inauspiciously when he was roughed up during an April relief appearance against his hometown team, the Cincinnati Reds.
 The outing earned Faul another trip to Triple-A, where he spent two months in the Pacific Coast League.
 Recalled in July and eventually plugged into the second-division Cubs' starting rotation, Faul worked in 17 games (including 16 starts), threw five complete games and three shutouts, including a two-hitter and a three-hitter.
 The 1965 Cubs tied a major league record by turning three triple plays, and Faul was the pitcher on each occasion.
 At one point that season, Faul credited the success he was having to his having the ability to hypnotize himself and batters.
 For the year, Faul posted a 6–6 record and set a personal best with a 3.54 earned run average.

 He began working out of the bullpen for the Cubs' new manager, Leo Durocher, but got a chance to start on May 1 against the Philadelphia Phillies at Wrigley Field.
 He defeated the Phils 6–1, registering what would be his final major league victory.
 He got in five more starts during the seasons first half, but was sent to Triple-A Tacoma in July.
 After spending 31/2 years in the minors, he surfaced in the majors again as a member of the Giants' bullpen, appearing in seven May games and registering one save.
 Then he was sent back to Triple-A, where he toiled through 1971.
 After sitting out the 1972 campaign, he made a final comeback in the Cubs' organization in 1973 before retiring.

 All told, Faul appeared in 71 big-league games, including 33 starting assignments, over all or parts of six seasons.
 He won 12 games, lost 16, with eight complete games, three shutouts, and two saves.
 In 2611/3 innings pitched he allowed 247 hits and 97 bases on balls, with 164 strikeouts.
 His career ERA was 4.72.

 Personal life and death

 Faul was a resident of Pleasant Plain, Ohio.
-He died at age 61 and is survived by his brother Jerry who still resides in Ohio.
+He died at age 61.